-Whether you have type 2 diabetes, are a caregiver or loved one of a person with type 2 diabetes, or just want to learn more, the following page provides an overview of type 2 diabetes.
+Whether you have type 2 diabetes, are a caregiver or loved one of a person with type 2, or just want to learn more, here’s an overview of this complex condition.

-Want to learn a bit more?
-See our “Helpful Links” page below, which provides links to diaTribe articles focused on type 2 diabetes.
-These pages provide helpful tips for living with type 2 diabetes, drug and device overviews, information about diabetes complications, nutrition and food resources, and some extra pages we hope you’ll find useful!
+For even more resources, see our “Helpful Links” page below, with links to diaTribe articles focused on living with type 2 diabetes, available drugs and devices, information about diabetes complications, nutrition and food resources, and more!

-People with family members who have type 2 diabetes (see below)
+Having family members who have type 2 diabetes

-What are the symptoms of type 2 diabetes?
-Symptoms of type 2 diabetes often appear slowly, meaning that many people with the disease may not know they have it for years.
-According to the American Diabetes Association, the common symptoms of type 2 diabetes are:
+Symptoms of type 2 diabetes often appear slowly, meaning that many people with diabetes may not know they have it for years.
+Common symptoms of type 2 diabetes include:

 Feeling very thirsty

 Feeling very hungry, even though you are eating

 Cuts or bruises that are slow to heal